March 30, 2022

-Stockers keep track of which products are running short and can assist identify whether a fresh inventory order should be placed or things should be moved from storage to display.
+Stockers keep track of which products are running short and can assist in identifying whether a fresh inventory order should be placed or things should be moved from storage to display.

 When sorting, storing, and presenting merchandise, stockers employ organization.
 They make sure that the items are displayed properly and that the shelves are clean.
 They make sure that the products are front-facing and that the rows of objects are straight, for example.
 When they come upon misplaced items, they return them to their proper location.
 Stockers may also organize the goods in the storage area so that other stockers can find certain things.